henrybarreto/henrybarreto/README.md

 ![top line](https://user-images.githubusercontent.com/23109089/213783502-9cf034cf-872c-4238-94d4-a170033234c0.png)

-Hello and welcome to my GitHub profile.
-My name is Henry Barreto, and I'm a 23-year-old programmer.
-Here, I expose my projects, ideas, configuration files, and my dubious code.
+Welcome to my GitHub profile!
+My name is Henry Barreto, and I am a back-end developer with a passion for low-level programming and a admiration for human languages.
+Here, you'll find a variety of projects I've been working on, from experimenting with Rust to building web applications with Node.js.
+I also like to share my config files and some dubious code that I've written along the way.

-Today, I'm a Back-end developer with knowledge compatible to this role.
-I also know a bit about the core technologies for the Front-end as HTML, CSS, JavaScript, and a bit of React.
-I have tried to be a “Full-stack developer”, but I truly love the bytes instead of the “sizes”.

-> Yes, I how to use a CSS's grid and how to center a div.
-It isn't normal, I know.

-The contributions of many people to the open-source community have helped me a lot, even though I never see anyone.
-As a way of trying to give back to the community, I created my blog, https://henrybarreto.dev/, in an initiative to practice my poor English and to share what I have been learning, in the hope that it will help someone else.

-I have a special lust for human languages.
-I consider it as the primal human ability.
-It's something I can't explain properly, but I've read somewhere else that it frames how people think, act, and live.
-It's fascinating to me.
+As a back-end developer, I am currently working on a SaaS system called ShellHub, which was recognized by Linux Magazine as the "SSH of the 21st century".
+While I am not an advocate for open-source, I do believe in the value it brings to the development community.

+In my free time, I am actively working to improve my skills in Rust, with the goal of becoming a professional in this language in the future.
+I am also always looking to improve my skills in Go and related technologies.
+Additionally, I have a deep interest in human languages and believe that they play a fundamental role in how we think, act, and live.

+To document my learning experiences, I created my blog https://henrybarreto.dev/.
+On my blog, I share my progress and knowledge in the hope that it will help others on their own journey.
+I invite you to check it out and follow my progress.

 ![bottom line](https://user-images.githubusercontent.com/23109089/213783502-9cf034cf-872c-4238-94d4-a170033234c0.png)